dabapps/django-db-queue/README.md

 This is not yet production-ready, and the API is liable to change.
 Use at your own risk.

+**NOTE**: Between version 0.0.1 and 0.0.2, the project was upgraded to support Python 3.
+This required switching to Django's built-in UUIDField, which was added in Django 1.8.
+The simplest way to upgrade it to drop the existing
+`django_dbq_job` table, delete the migration from `django_migrations`, and then re-run `manage.py migrate`.

 ## Getting Started

 ### Describe your job